If you’re like most people, you probably don’t think too much about taxes until tax season rolls around. Or until you hear about a tax scam.

 Unfortunately, the issue is with how H&R Block and Intuit did—or did not—guide customers toward their free option.

-According to internal documents and recorded phone calls with the company, the companies are said to have intentionally hid the free option from their customers, steering them instead toward paid products.
+According to internal documents and recorded phone calls with the company, the companies intentionally hid the free option from their customers, steering them instead toward paid products.
 (You can check out some of the recordings and emails via the link at the top of this section.)

 Ultimately, free filing software is a competitive threat to paid filing software.
-And when your company is forced to provide both to its customers, many of whom would qualify for the free option, that can affect the bottom line.
+And the requirement to provide both free and paid options, it can affect the bottom line.

 Allegedly, these companies sought out direct and indirect ways of turning free customers into paying customers, like hiding free file pages from search engines, directing sales teams and phone operators to guide callers toward paid services, and designing pages to minimize the presence of the free file option.

 Of course, we don’t know if you fell victim to some of these strategies.
-Technically, though, everything swirling in the news so far isn’t technically proven.
+Technically, though, these stories haven’t been proven, only alleged.
 Even the lawsuit Los Angeles recently opened up merely alleges these actions so far!

 However, if you did pay for H&R Block or TurboTax services in the past few years when you otherwise qualified—and thought you were getting the free option at first—you may have been guided away from the free file option.